UniversityOfGdanskProjects/RateMovie-App/README.md

 npm install - in both frontend and backend directories to install dependencies

-docker compose up - to start Neo4j and keycloak containers
+docker compose up - in main folder to start Neo4j and keycloak containers

 npm start - in the backend directory to start the server